tstatler/doctools/guides/acs/search_query/README.md

 The query API provides an interface for applying database-style query constraints on predefined objects and [custom fields](#!/guide/customfields).

-You can control pagination of queries using the `count`

-using either `page` and `per_page` query parameters, or `skip` and `limit` for custom pagination.

-You can also control the sort order of query results, and specify the fields you want to include (or exclude) from results.

 When no query parameters are provided, all objects of the specified type are returned with default pagination.
+You can control pagination of queries with the `skip` and `limit` parameters, or by using a custom `where` clause.
+See [Query Pagination](#!/guide/search_query-section-query-pagination) for more information.

+You can also control the sort order of query results using the `order` parameter, and specify the fields you want to include (or exclude) from results using the `sel` and `unsel` query parameters.

 ### Query API Availability